-Why I like this option: it's both the cheapest and the most convenient way to access the museum.
-You are guaranteed entry without having to wait in endless lines at the entrance.
+Why I like this option: it's the cheapest but also the most convenient way to access the museum.
+You are guaranteed entrance without having to wait in endless lines at the entrance.

 Recommended if... you want to visit the MoMa at the best price.

 - Adults: $25

 - Seniors over 65 with ID: $18

 - Disabled visitors: $18